(3 min read time)

 Engagement segments should also be used as a basis for both retention actions and upselling to higher value subscriptions.
 They help you to identify who sees your content as an occasional distraction, and who uses it habitually.
-This migration of users from ‘might use’ to ‘must use’ territory is the high level trend to track on this step of the Retention Journey.
+This migration of users from ‘might use’ to ‘must use’ territory is the high-level trend to track at this step of the Retention Journey.

 Configuring your Engagement Data